DMI

 1.8 billion people worldwide experience presbyopia, the loss of reading vision due to age.
 The global unmet need sits at 45%, with those living in rural areas of low- and middle-income countries least likely to have access to reading glasses.
 A substantial number of people in our countries of operation are consequently suffering from avoidable vision impairments, impacting their ability to carry out daily tasks including work and childcare.

 We are committed to applying our evidence-based methodology to other thematic areas.
-This pilot project will test whether a radio campaign can increase the uptake of reading glasses for those living with presbyopia.
-The project is being carried out in four districts, with Kisoro and Koboko as intervention zones and Kabale and Kumi as control zones.
+This pilot project tested whether a radio campaign could increase the uptake of reading glasses for those living with presbyopia.
+The project was carried out in four districts, with Kisoro and Koboko as intervention zones and Kabale and Kumi as control zones.

 This is a unique project for DMI.
-In addition to venturing into a new thematic area, we are addressing practical barriers as well as behavioural ones.
-We are supplying pharmacies with sufficient stocks of reading glasses, then producing and broadcasting radio spots to generate demand for the glasses.
+In addition to venturing into a new thematic area, we addressed practical barriers as well as behavioural ones.
+For this project, we partnered with Vision Spring to supply pharmacies with sufficient stocks of reading glasses, then produced and broadcast radio spots to generate demand for the glasses.

 Stories